pizslacker/glmatrix-face/README.md

 An example C program that demonstrates _Text Mosaic Mapping_ with `OpenGL` for ASCII terminal art and animated _matrix_-like scrolling cipher code.

-This version uses a Grid State, insted of drawing arbitrary floating coordinates, and manages a rigid 2D array of character cells (like a real terminal).
+This version uses a _Grid State_ rendering engine, insted of drawing arbitrary floating coordinates, and manages a rigid 2D array of character cells (like a real terminal).
 - Pixel mapping for every character cell
 - Cipher blend (for every character overlapping face image)
 - Shifts active text color from green to image color